| CONFUCIUSManner and Attitudes

 about the truth in the statement.
 Certainly, criticism did

+not appear to bother him.
 Finally, Confucius was discriminating in his associations

 depending upon the nature of the activity.
 "There are